Ved Stranden 8: Before the fire of 1795

 The property was later purchased by court sculptor Johann Friedrich Hännel (1710-1755).
 He was originally from Meissen but had settled in Denmark in 1731.
-He married Elisabeth Manndorff (1728-1780), a daughter of basket-makerCarl from Lübeck Jacob Mandorff (1695-1755) and his wife Catrina, on 21 January 1845 in St. Peter's Church.
+He married Elisabeth Manndorff (1728-1780), a daughter of basket-maker Carl from Lübeck Jacob Mandorff (1695-1755) and his wife Catrina, on 21 January 1845 in St. Peter's Church.
 They had the daughters Susanne Elisabeth (1754-) and Anne Maria (1756 – c.
 1790).
-His widow was 28 January 1762 second time married to his former employee Johann Gottfried Grund.
+His widow was on 28 January 1762 for the second time married to his former employee Johann Gottfried Grund.
 Elisabeth Manndorff Grund died from "oinflamation" in 1780.
 Grund was at the time of the 1787 census still living in the house at Ved Stranden together with their two children and the daughter Susanne Elisabet from his wife's first marriage.

 The current building

 The building was like most of the other buildings in the area destroyed in the Copenhagen Fire of 1795.
 The plot was subsequently acquired by goldsmith Christen Nielsen Lindbach (1738-1815).
 The current building at the site was constructed for him by the master builder Philip Lange in 1796-1797.

 The historian statistician Frederik Thaarup (1766-1845) lived in the building in 1821.
 The architect Gustav Friedrich Hetsch was among the residents from 1823.
 The violinist and composer Holger Simon Paulli lived in the building in 1836–1837.